Teaching about Refugees

 What They Took With Them - This poem features actors reading a list of what refugees took with them when they had to leave home.
 Prior to viewing this video, I have students create their own list.
 Comparing the two leads to excellent discussions.

 Touring a Refugee Camp - There are a variety of videos online that allow us to see what life in a refugee camp is like.
-I show students videos where authors Neil Gaiman and John Green act as tour guides and help us interpret the images we are seeing.
-The videos give some good insights into what life is like in the camps and what the people there have experienced.
+I show students videos where authors Neil Gaiman and John Green act as tour guides and help us interpret the images we are seeing, although it is also helpful to turn off the audio and ask students to think about what they see.
+The videos give insights into what life is like in the camps and what the people there have experienced.

 Refugees Past and Present - In this video, a refugee from Syria and a refugee from World War II outline their experiences.
 Seeing the two accounts told side by side helps emphasize the similarities between a child refugee of the Holocaust and a child refugee of today.